GenesysCloudBlueprints/email-aws-comprehend-blueprint/blueprint/README.md

     You can also retrieve the `EndpointArn` endpoint value using the command `aws comprehend list-endpoints`.

-2. Open a terminal and change to the directory `/components/aws-classifier-lambda`.
-Execute the `npm i` command to download and install all of the third-party packages and dependences.
+2. Open a command prompt and change to the directory `/components/aws-classifier-lambda`.
+3. To download and install all the third-party packages and dependencies, run the following command:

+    `npm i`

+4. Deploy the Lambda function using the command:

+   `serverless deploy`

-3. Deploy the Lambda using the `serverless deploy` command.
-This takes approximately a minute to complete the deployment.
+    The deployment takes approximately a minute to complete.
 Make a note of the `api key` and `endpoints` attributes which are required while deploying the Genesys Cloud flow.

-4. Test the lambda using the following command from the terminal:
+5. Test the Lambda function using the following command:

     ```shell
     curl --location --request POST '<<YOUR API GATEWAY HERE>>' \